Puppy Growth from Birth to 8 Weeks

 Watching them learn how to wobble-walk, growl, bark, and wrestle is cuter than anything else on earth!

 Feeding them their first bowl of “real” puppy food

-and shaking your head in disbelief when one of them decides to lay down in the bowl to eat his meal!
+and shaking your head in disbelief when one of them decides to lay down in the bowl to eat

 A litter of puppies are fun, there's no doubt about it!